-Composite performance in Earning Quality of selected banks under study the bank made optimal lending decisions and is successful in getting the timely interest on loans back from the customers.
+Composite performance in Earning Quality of selected banks under study expressed as a percentage of assets.
+A positive value is desirable as it implies the bank made optimal lending decisions and is successful in getting the timely interest on loans back from the customers.
 KHCB and Albaraka secured 1st and 2nd positions respectively.
 A noteworthy change here is that Albaraka whose presence mostly on the lowest quartile has come up for this ratio.
 The mean ratio for the group is 2.6 percent with wide variation across the banks as denoted by a high C.V.